tytydraco/yessleep/out/We_have_woken_something.md

 &#x200B;

 I remember waking up with rocks all around.
 I pulled myself from the rubble and tried to stand up, but I fell instantly and shrieked with pain.
 When I looked at my stomach there was enough blood to fill up a pool.
 I slowly crawled up the path.
-When I crawled outside I was relieved but I knew I im not gonna live for long.
+When I crawled outside I was relieved but I knew Im not gonna live for long.

 &#x200B;

 Right now it's about 3 am.
 Im sitting in my car bleeding to death.
-I don't have the keys to start it, they were inside my bag and my phone has no reception, so im writing this hoping that after someone finds me and moves me so my phone will get some reception and this is going to send.
+I don't have the keys to start it, they were inside my bag.
+I already called help but it will take them at least another hour to get here.
+I don't think I will live long enough for them to help me.
+That's why I had to tell my story here.

-&#x200B;

-Don't go inside those caves.
+Please, don't go inside those caves.

 And if we woke it and it's going to leave the cave.

 IM SORRY